xp-framework/unittest/README.md

 }
 ```

-Multiple actions can be run around a test by passing an array to the *@action* annotation.
+Multiple actions can be run around a test by passing an array to the *@action* attribute.

 Further reading
 ---------------